Pediatrics Residency

 Simulation is shifting the paradigm of medical education from didactic lectures to a hands-on approach.
 Simulation also supports the practice of safer medicine.

-In pediatrics, the residents perform mock codes both in the simulation center and at the bedside every block under the supervision of one of the PICU/MSU physicians.
+In pediatrics, the residents perform mock codes both in the simulation center and at the bedside under the supervision of one of the PICU/MSU physicians.
 The attending physicians also work one-on-one with residents throughout the course of their residency to become more comfortable with specific procedures, including bag-valve mask technique, neonatal and pediatric intubations, central line placement, IV placement, and other resuscitation skills.

 Wellness

-Our residency wellness events vary from balint-type group discussions to social gatherings as well as annual program wide and class specific retreats.
+Our residency wellness events vary from group discussions to social gatherings as well as annual program wide and class specific retreats.

 Quality improvement- Residents participate in ONE quality improvement project that impacts their learning or patient care environment to facilitate the delivery of safer, more effective patient care or high impact learning.
 They also have the option to engage in a multitude of ongoing projects within the institution.
 All QI projects are done with the guidance of a faculty mentor.